Alliance Graduate School

-The Alliance Graduate School (AGS) is an inter-denominational graduate school of theology in Quezon City, Philippines, housed together with Philippine Alliance College of Theology (PACT).
+The Alliance Graduate School (AGS) is an inter-denominational Evangelical Christian graduate school of theology, missions, biblical studies, pastoral studies, and counseling in Quezon City, Philippines, housed together with AGS College of Ministry (formerly Philippine Alliance College of Theology (PACT)).
 It was established in 1977.
+It is affiliated with the Christian and Missionary Alliance Churches of the Philippines.

 History

 In 1966, leaders of The Christian and Missionary Alliance Churches of the Philippines, Inc. (CAMACOP) and the Philippine Mission of The Christian and Missionary Alliance (C&MA) recognized the need for theological training on the graduate level and began to plan for the future.
 At that time, Ebenezer Bible College was the denomination's only major leadership development center.